 1. The economy is growing – not only for us

 The global economy is growing rapidly.
-Less in the western world, but more rapidly in the eastern states, South America, China etc. China, for example, will soon overtake the USA as the largest e-commerce market and this fact also requires talent.
+Less in the western world, but more rapidly in the eastern states, South America, China, etc. China, for example, will soon overtake the USA as the largest e-commerce market and this fact also requires talent.
 Although many skilled workers come to Europe, the USA, etc., many also flow from Western markets to emerging countries.
-This strong global demand is increasingly intensifying the competition for talent.
+This strong global demand is increasingly intensifying the talent competition.

 2. The development of the knowledge society